plasmo-dev/Plasmo.jl/README.md

 ```

 ## Acknowledgments
 This code is based on work supported by the U.S. Department of Energy (DOE), Office of Science, under Contract No. DE-AC02-06CH11357 as well as the DOE Office of Electricity Delivery and Energy Reliability’s Advanced Grid Research and Development program at Argonne National Laboratory.
+We acknowledge partial support from the National Science Foundation under award NSF-EECS-1609183.
 The primary developer is Jordan Jalving (@jalving) with support from the following
 contributors.

 * Victor Zavala (UW-Madison)